 Each year, 55,000 more women than men experience a stroke, according to the National Stroke Association.
 Where stroke is the third-leading cause of death for women, it’s the fifth-leading cause of death for men.
-And “it’s not just because women live longer,” says UNC REX Healthcare neurohospitalist Catherine Lavigne, MD.
+And “it’s not just because women live longer,” says UNC REX Healthcare neurohospitalist CL Lavigne, MD.

 Women face risk factors that men don’t, and they might experience the symptoms in a different way.
 For women, understanding these differences can be key in recognizing a stroke and getting help.